FershoUno/localrpm/README.md

 ## Dependencies

+This dependency comes pre-installed on Fedora Workstation

 - dnf-plugin-core

-how to install: `dnf install dnf-plugin-core`
+how to install:

-> Note.- Fedora hast it "pre-installed"
+    dnf install dnf-plugin-core
+> Note.- Note: If you want to use a Fedora LXC container, then you need to install it.

-## List of Tools
+## List of tools

 To add a list of tools, it is necessary to modify the list inside the `localrpm` file, for example: